'2018-Everyone is a Hero' India's official entry to Oscars '24 | Entertainment

 Kasaravalli, a renowned voice in Kannada cinema, said they had a lengthy discussion before choosing ''2018'' to represent India at the 2024 Academy Awards.

-According to Kasaravalli, the film highlights ''Indian ethos, situation and people''. ''It's a film that talks about a calamity that Kerala faced in 2018.
+According to Kasaravalli, the Jude Anthany Joseph-directed film highlights ''Indian ethos, situation and people''. ''It's a film that talks about a calamity that Kerala faced in 2018.
 It not only represents India but also the calamity that's happening around the world.
-The film also excels cinematically and technically,'' he added.
+The film also excels cinematically and technically,'' he said.

+''Such messages are linked to climate change and the so called development,'' he added.

-Lead star Tovino Thomas, who is currently in Amsterdam for the Septimius Awards where he won the best Asian Actor trophy for ''2018'', said it was time for a double celebration for the team.
+Lead star Tovino Thomas, who is currently in Amsterdam for the Septimius Awards where he won the best Asian Actor trophy for ''2018'', said it was time for celebration for the team.

 ''I was very happy last night and woke up even happier to this exciting news as our film '2018' has been selected as India's official entry (to Oscars).
 We worked in extreme conditions but it's all paying off.
 This movie is now getting international acclaim.
 It's great,'' Thomas told PTI over phone from Amsterdam.